mattseidel/HeroesApp/README.md

 you can change [here](src/components/login/LoginScreen.jsx) just change 'Displayed name' to your name

-you can search data about your favorite hero on search page, [![searchView](public/Screenshots/searchView.PNG)]()
+you can search data about your favorite hero on the search page, [![searchView](public/Screenshots/searchView.PNG)]()

 and for last, Logout and login again! the application know what was the last page you visited or tried to visit, and after login, you will be redirected to there